wp-plugins/zedity/readme.txt

 * **Easy to Use**: with Zedity, creating your posts and pages becomes as easy as sketching on a piece of paper.
 With no coding or technical skills required, you can finally focus on what you want to do and not struggling on how to do it!

 * **Total Design Freedom**: unprecedented flexibility and possibilities to create any desired content.
-With no more constraints, you're finally enabled to implement any creative design you have in mind!
+With no more constraints, you're now able to implement any creative design you like!

 * **Time and Money Saving**: what usually took hours takes minutes with Zedity!
 Furthermore, since you can do it without hiring developers, you can save money too.